However, where Rocky Linux is a brand new project, AlmaLinux is a new name for the already existing Project Lenix by CloudLinux.

 The highlighting enhancement AlmaLinux 8.5 has brought is the full support for the Secure Boot security standard.
 This means if you’ve enabled the Secure Boot feature on your computer, you can now install the AlmaLinux distribution without any trouble.

 Another important addition in version 8.5 is the support for OpenSCAP security profiles, which you can now use in your production environment.

 Moreover, it has introduced a “devel” repository only for developers to provide extra packages that are not available in upstream Red Hat distribution.
 However, it is highly recommended that you should not use it in production.

 In order to match the upstream Red Hat Enterprise Linux behavior, AlmaLinux OS 8.5 has now disabled the “PowerTools” repository by default.
 In case you still want to use it, you can get it from a separate file almalinux-powertools.repo.

 AlmaLinux OS 8.5 has added new module streams such as Python 3.9, SWIG 4.0, Subversion 1.14, Redis 6, PostgreSQL 13, and MariaDB 10.5.
 It has also upgraded the compiler toolset to its new version that includes GCC 11, LLVM 12, Rust 1.54, and Go 1.16.

 Download AlmaLinux DVD ISO images

-Currently, a stable version of AlmaLinux 8.4 is only available for x86_64 system architecture.
-Though the image of AlmaLinux OS 8.4 for ARM is also available, it is still in beta so you should not use it in production under any circumstances.
+Currently, a stable version of AlmaLinux 8.5 is only available for x86_64 and aarch64 system architectures.
+Though the image of AlmaLinux OS 8.5 for ARM is also available, it is still in beta so you should not use it in production under any circumstances.